-As you search some of the databases, you may encounter a "Find It" button find it for articles that are not available in full text in a particular database.
+As you search some of the databases, you may encounter a "Find It" button for articles that are not available in full text in a particular database.
 If you click on the "Find It" button, you may find a link to a database or journal website where the article is available in full text.
 If the item is not available in full text in any of our library resources, there will be a link to request it via DocumentExpress.

 Find It menu when full text is available in other databases: